Xavier Hufkens: 1990s

+Recent history

 2000s

 A number of new artists joined the gallery after the turn of the millennium, including Sterling Ruby, David Altmejd and Daniel Buren.
 This period of the gallery's history is also defined by a number of landmark exhibitions.
 In 2000, Xavier Hufkens presented Robert Ryman's first solo exhibition in Belgium since the 1970s.
 George Condo had his first solo exhibition in Belgium with the gallery in 2006.

 2010s

 As a response to a growing desire for greater flexibility in terms of programming, Xavier Hufkens opened a new 300 sq. metre space in 2013 at 107 rue St-Georges.
 Based in a commercial shopping centre dating back to the mid-1970s, the space was converted into a gallery by Swiss architect Harry Gugger.
 A partner of Herzog and De Meuron until 2009, Gugger was one of the architects responsible for the conversion of Tate Modern, London.
 The gallery works actively with museums and public institutions, particularly in the field of exhibitions.
-The gallery continued to expand its roster with artists such as Tracey Emin, Paul McCarthy, Walter Swennen, Sherrie Levine, Nicholas Party, Zhang Enli and the Estate of Alice Neel.
+The gallery continued to expand its roster with artists such as Tracey Emin, Paul McCarthy, Walter Swennen, Sherrie Levine, Nicolas Party, Zhang Enli and the Estate of Alice Neel.